g-yui/ScreamGUI/README.md

 # Known bugs
 - Relativelly long deployment time.
+- Infinite loop when 32 and 64 bit EOSSDK's are found (Reported by [acidicoala](https://github.com/acidicoala/))

 # Licenses
 - The ScreamAPI itself is under a CC zero license